Try sketchy applications without harming your computer using Windows Sandbox

-With the release of the Windows 10 May 2019 Update, several new features were added to Windows 10.
+With the release of the Windows 10 May 2019 Update, several features were added to Windows 10.
 One of the more interesting was a new application known as Windows Sandbox.

-Though it is not turned on by default, Windows Sandbox is an integrated element in Windows 10 Pro and Enterprise.
-It is primarily designed to allow you to run untrusted and sketchy apps separate from the rest of the operating system.
+Windows Sandbox is an integrated element and is primarily designed to allow you to run untrusted and sketchy apps separate from the rest of the operating system.

-Enabling the feature and running a full virtual-version of Windows within your existing installation just takes a couple of steps.
+Enabling the feature and running a full virtual version of Windows within your existing installation takes a couple of steps.
 It doesn’t involve buying or handling any extra software, so here’s more on how you can enable and use it right on your own laptop or desktop.

 Step 1: Check your PC for virtualization support

-One of the pre-requisites to using Windows Sandbox is to check your PCs support for virtualization.
+One of the pre-requisites to using Windows Sandbox is to check your PC’s support for virtualization.
 This technology allows your PC to leverage its computing power to separate hardware from software.
 It is typically a setting available in the BIOS as Enable Virtualization Support.

-On our Dell XPS 15, we checked for this option by pressing F2 on boot, choosing Virtualization, and then clicking Enable Intel Virtualization Technology and pressing on OK.
+We checked for this option on our Dell XPS 15 by pressing F2 on boot, choosing Virtualization, and then clicking Enable Intel Virtualization Technology and pressing on OK.

 You can learn more about how to enable virtualization on your device by checking the support documents available from your PC manufacturer.